Why "Mockingjay" of The Hunger Games Trilogy Disappointed

 The more I analyze the trilogy, the more Mockingjay fits and the more I think of the story, the more accepting of Mockingjay I become.
 As time passes, it becomes easier to let go of what the book could have been and harder to remember all the possibilities it had.
 And possibly, one day Mockingjay will grow on me.

-Or maybe, like Katniss, I have just come to accept that it could have been different, it could have been better, it could have been worse, and it is the way it is.
+Or maybe, like Katniss, I have just come to accept that it is the way it is.